Tesla falls on long wait for Cybertruck payoff, hefty price tag

 By Samrhitha A and Chavi Mehta

-Dec 1 (Reuters) - Tesla shares TSLA.O fell more than 3% on Friday after the highly anticipated launch of its Cybertruck left analysts concerned about the electric vehicle's steep price tag and a longer wait for significant financial payoff.
+Dec 1 (Reuters) - Tesla shares TSLA.O fell about 2% on Friday after the highly anticipated launch of its Cybertruck left analysts concerned about the electric vehicle's steep price tag and a longer wait for significant financial payoff.

 "Cybertruck does not significantly move the financial needle for Tesla in FY24..," Wedbush said in a note, while Bernstein analysts forecast 250 deliveries this year and 75,000 for next year, saying both "may be ambitious".